Learning Abroad Center

 Language & Culture in Southern France

 • Take courses alongside both French and international students in Montpellier, France.
-Students have access to coursework in the humanities and sciences as well as varying levels of French.
+You will have access to coursework in the humanities and sciences as well as varying levels of French.

-• CESP students can choose to participate in a community engagement course and work with the various French charities and schools.
-Students with sufficient French language skills can enroll in the internship instead and have a wider selection of placements.
+• CESP students can choose to participate in a community engagement course and work with the various French non-profits and schools.
+If you have sufficient French language skills, you can enroll in the internship instead and have a wider selection of placements.

-• Students earn credit towards their Minnesota Teaching Certification in Elementary Education while studying in this vibrant city with a centuries-old history of intellectual advances and social tolerance.
+• Earn credit towards your Minnesota Teaching Certification in Elementary Education while studying in this vibrant city with a centuries-old history of intellectual advances and social tolerance.

 • Examine French education practices and complete required teaching practicum hours through teaching English in a French school.